 The Los Alamitos Unified School District has always emphasized the importance of a clean, safe environment for learning.
 The environment of each campus is a matter of pride for students, staff and parents.
 Several schools have planted individual gardens, organized workrooms, and planned workdays for students and parents to enhance the facility.
 To insure that our facilities are in good repair condition, custodians at each site perform monthly inspections and the District maintenance crew places safety as the number one priority.
-Rossmoor Elementary was built in 1959.
+Lee Elementary School was built in 1961.
 Overall the school is in good condition.
 It is clean and well maintained.
 Voters within the District boundaries approved a local bond in 2008.
 Due to the passage of the Measure K Bond in 2008, all school sites within the District were modernized.
 The modernization work included the installation of new roofs, electrical, HVAC, plumbing, fire alarm and data systems.
 The doors, windows and flooring were replaced along with all new restroom fixtures.
-The modernization of Rossmoor Elementary School was completed in September of 2012.
-Additional information about the condition of the school's facilities may be obtained by speaking with the school site principal.
-Summer 2019 a new kindergarten playground was installed in the kindergarten yard.
-The Rossmoor PTA has worked with our Master Gardeners to create a new school garden that all Knights visit and teachers use to enhance their lessons.
-In the school year of 2021, our site received additional shade structures and tables to allow for more outside learning opportunities.
+The modernization of Lee Elementary School was completed in September 2013.
+Additional information about the condition of the school's facilities may be obtained by speaking with the school principal.